stellaris-mods/autonomous-assembler/README.md

 * Halt/continue operations, which permanently halts or continues all autonomous operations (they can still be used as normal construction ships, manually, while halted)
 * Set course for colony, which immediately (even if they're currently building something) halts all operations and makes all Autonomous Assemblers head for the nearest colonized planet, and once docked, will stay there for 3 months before re\-starting operations

-## Future plans
-**Planned Cards**
-I want to make expansion cards for Frontier Outposts and Observation Stations\.
-The mod does easily support 3rd party addons adding in extra expansion cards, please read the code if you want to do that\.
-Or talk to me (but not on Steam)\.

-**Wormhole Card**
-Support autonomous construction inside the borders of countries we have the Wormhole treaty with\.

-**Random failures**
-I want to add some random failures (rarely, of course) to the onboard computer equipment\.
-The way I'd implement this, if I do, is probably either to disable the ship somewhere and require a science/construction vessel to "repair" it in space, or physically drain a percentage of its hitpoints\.

-**Damaged ship**
-I want to make a new autonomous behavior where it flies back and repairs itself, if necessary and possible\.

 ## Known problems
 The ships do not try to escape if a hostile fleet enters a system while they are locked during construction\.